francescoferrini/SLRGNN-Structural-Link-Representation-Graph-Neural-Network/README.md

 ```
 ### Training

-To train our model, navigate to the main folder and change the following variables in the `run.sh` file:
+To train our model, navigate to the main folder and change the following variables in the `run.sh` file with:

 ```sh
 dataset="BUP"